Last Updated on

 Imagine this scenario…you just get back home from shopping and purchasing that adorable blouse you’ve been eyeing for a while.
 You’ve purchased the blouse for tonight’s dinner party and cannot wait to show it off to your friends and family.

-If this scenario is at all familiar to you, then you may have textile dermatitis and you’ll want to read on.
-This week we discuss latex hypersensitivity as well as the sometimes lesser known polyester allergy.
-Learn how to identify symptoms AND get some tips and discover alternative clothing to try!
+If this scenario is at all familiar to you, then you may have textile dermatitis, and you’ll want to read on.
+This week we discuss latex hypersensitivity reactions and s the sometimes lesser known polyester allergy.
+Learn how to identify symptoms, AND get some tips and discover alternative clothing to try!

 Please keep in mind that although these tips and information have worked for several eczema sufferers, I am in no way a medical professional.
 If you’re experiencing severe eczema or have a topical infection, it is always best to seek medical advice immediately.

-Although symptoms are usually temporary and topical, some individuals can develop more severe systemic reactions such as:
+Although most allergic symptoms are usually temporary and topical, some individuals can develop more severe systemic reaction called anaphylaxis or anaphylactic shock.
+Symptoms of anaphylaxis include:

-- swollen and red skin, lips, or tongue
+- Swollen and red skin, lips, tongue, or throat

 Which Products Contain Latex/Polyester?